It's Traditional! With a big "T".

 π️ Sacred Tradition vs. Human Traditions

-Human Traditions: Cultural customs, practices, and ceremonies developed over time
+Human Traditions: Cultural customs, practices, and liturgical forms developed over time — changeable by legitimate Church authority

-Source: Sacred Tradition comes from God; human traditions come from human wisdom and custom
+Sacred Tradition comes from God; human traditions and disciplines come from human and ecclesial wisdom, and can be reformed

 π The Apostolic Origin

 Sacred Tradition originates with Christ Himself, who entrusted His teachings to the apostles both in writing and orally.
-Much of what the apostles knew and taught was never written down in Scripture but was passed on through oral tradition.
-This includes details about the Mass, the structure of the Church, and various practices that became standard in apostolic communities.
+Much of what the apostles knew and taught was handed on through living transmission before any of the NT letters were written.
+St. Paul's communities were formed by oral apostolic teaching for years before they received written letters.
+The oral tradition preceded and formed the written one.

-Without Sacred Tradition, we would lose essential elements of the faith: the canon of Scripture itself, the full understanding of sacraments, the structure of Church authority, and countless details about Christian life that the apostles taught but didn't write down.
-Tradition is not addition to Scripture but the living context in which Scripture is properly understood.
+Without Sacred Tradition, we would lose essential elements of the faith: the canon of Scripture itself, the full understanding of sacraments, the structure of Church authority, and the proper context in which Scripture is to be read.
+Tradition is not addition to Scripture but the living apostolic context without which Scripture cannot be authentically interpreted.

 Biblical Foundation for Tradition